Petroleum jelly skin care products — Safe?

 - While breastfeeding: It isn’t known whether it passes into breast milk.
 Breastfeeding mothers are advised to talk to their health care provider, especially if they plan to use it near the breast area.

 For those who use petroleum jelly on dried nostrils, it’s possible that the jelly drains down to the back of the nose with normal nasal secretions and is swallowed.
 Over multiple months, the jelly can accumulate in the lungs leading to potentially serious inflammation known as lipoid pneumonia.
 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, it may be necessary to seek immediate medical attention or call a poison control center right away.

-While spreading pure petroleum jelly over cracked heels and elbows is safe enough, there are other products that contain petrolatum that are not as harmless.
-Antifreeze, diesel gasoline, and many household cleaners contain petrolatum and can be toxic if inhaled.
-In these formulations, petrolatum actually can be absorbed through the skin.
+While spreading pure petroleum jelly over cracked heels and elbows is considered safe enough, there are other products that aren’t as harmless.
+Antifreeze, diesel fuel, and many household cleaners contain petrolatum and can be toxic if inhaled.
+In these formulations, petrolatum can actually be absorbed through the skin.
+Moreover, petrolatum isn’t always properly refined.
+It may be contaminated with toxic chemicals called polycyclic aromatic hydrocarbons (PAHs), which are byproducts of organic material combustion.
+The National Toxicology Program (NTP) and the International Agency for Research on Cancer (IARC) classify certain PAHs as potential carcinogens and others as known carcinogens, which means they’re linked to cancer development.
+It's best to avoid contact (via the skin or by breathing it in) with petrolatum products, unless the company explicitly states that it’s fully refined as white petrolatum on the label or on their website.
 If inhaled or absorbed, products like these can cause reduced blood pressure, headaches, dizziness, weakness, heart palpitations, nausea, fatigue, and harm to organs.